IRAs and SEPs

 If your spouse has an employer sponsored retirement plan, but you do not, your tax deduction is phased out from $150,000 to $160,000.
 If you are married filing separately and have an employer sponsored retirement plan, the income phase-out is from $0 to $10,000.

-During 2004, the maximum you can contribute to an IRA (traditional or ROTH) is $3,000.
-This will increase to $4000 for 2005, 2006 and 2007, and to $5,000 beginning in 2008.
+During 2004, the maximum you could contribute to an IRA (traditional or ROTH) was $3,000.
+This increased to $4000 for 2005, 2006 and 2007, and to $5,000 beginning in 2008.

 ROTH IRA